odait/daitcategoryslider/README.md

 # OXID Slider for categories

 *This module extends OXID to show the bannerslider of OXID's theme flow in category sites.
-OXID actions are extended to a new actiontype called categoryslide or "Kategorienslide".
+OXID actions are extended to a new type called categoryslide or "Kategorienslide".
 The functions like assigning products or links are like those of the original banner actions.*

 ## Compatibility
 Tested with CE 4.10.2 and EE 5.3.2.
 I think it should also work with PE, but i haven't checked this yet.